'Bad Education': Did Tassone Really Buy House for His Secret Boyfriend?

 (Spoilers ahead for the HBO film “Bad Education” starring Hugh Jackman.
-Yes, it’s based on a true story, but if the thing we’re talking about isn’t true then it’s a spoiler)
+Yes, the film is based on a true story, but technically there can be spoilers if the thing we’re going to discuss here is fictionalized)

+It’s not super fun to think about real life these days, what with all the bad things going on out there.
+But even so, “Bad Education” on HBO is a pretty solid piece of quarantine entertainment, as it’s so fully zoomed in on the true story it tells — eschewing anything in the way of depressing early Aughts context.

-“Bad Education” is out now on HBO, and it tells the story of Frank Tassone (Hugh Jackman), a charming school superintendent in the Roslyn school district on Long Island, New York, who went to prison a decade and a half ago for embezzling millions of dollars of school funds.
-Tassome didn’t go down alone, of course — assistant superintendent Pam Gluckin (played here by Allison Janney) actually stole more money than Tassone did.
+So “Bad Education” tells the story of Frank Tassone (Hugh Jackman), a charming school superintendent in the Roslyn school district on Long Island, New York, who went to prison a decade and a half ago for embezzling millions of dollars of school funds.
+Tassone didn’t go down alone, of course — assistant superintendent Pam Gluckin (played here by Allison Janney) actually stole more money than Tassone did.

-It’s a compelling narrative for a movie, and HBO’s rendition of those events in the early aughts skews closer to the true story than most based-on-a-true-story films do.
+It’s a compelling narrative for a movie, and HBO’s rendition of those events skews closer to the true story than most based-on-a-true-story films do.
 That should certainly come as no surprise once you realize that “Bad Education” was written by Mike Makowsky, who was a student at the Roslyn middle school at the time of the scandal.

 As the story goes, Tassone and Gluckin had been embezzling funds to support fairly extravagant lifestyles.
 Gluckin, for example, had three homes, including one in Florida, and drove a Jaguar.
 Tassone spent the money he stole in his own variety of frivolous ways, like cosmetic surgeries and expensive suits — not to mention tens of thousands of dollars in dry-cleaning bills.